 In a growing economy with a stable price level, the interest rate paid on CBDC would typically be positive.
-However, if the economy encountered a severe adverse disturbance that exerted downward pressure on the general price level, it should be feasible for the central bank to reduce interest rates as needed to foster economic recovery and price stability.51 the price level dropped below target.
-Such a scheme would impose a constraint like that of cash, namely, a zero lower bound on nominal rates instead of real rates.
+However, if the economy encountered a severe adverse disturbance that exerted downward pressure on the general price level, it should be feasible for the central bank to reduce interest rates as needed to foster economic recovery and price stability.39

-At present, paper currency puts a significant constraint on the central bank's ability to cut its policy rate in response to severe adverse shocks.
+At present, paper currency poses a significant constraint on the central bank's ability to cut its policy rate in response to severe adverse shocks.
 Cash accrues zero interest and hence becomes increasingly attractive as a store of value when nominal interest rates are negative.
 In effect, if rates on bank deposits and other short-term assets were pushed too far below zero, the financial system could undergo a severe disintermediation into cash, similar to what transpired during the bank panics of the early 1930s.